 Equity Interest Meaning

-Equity Interest can be described as the percentage of ownership rights a person either individual or a company or any other form of organisation holds in one company which gives holder voting right in that company and is said to be the residual owner of the company i.e. they have residual rights in economic benefits obtained from the business or realization from assets.
+Equity Interest can be described as the percentage of ownership rights an individual or a company or any other form of organisation holds in one company.
+It gives the holder voting right in that company and is said to be the residual owner of the company.
+I.e. they have residual rights in economic benefits obtained from the business or realization from assets.

-Equity Interest can be described as the interest or ownership one person holds in the share capital of a company.
+We describe Equity Interest as the interest or ownership one person holds in the share capital of a company.
 A company funds its business needs from varied forms of funding.
-One of the major is to share capital.
-Under share capital, there are basically two types of holdings, one is equity share capital and the other is preference share capital.
+One of the major is through share capital.
+Under share capital, there are two types of holdings equity share capital and preference share capital.
 Preference share capital is similar to a loan which binds a company to pay a fixed amount of dividend.
-However, in the case of equity share capital, the company does not have a fixed repayment burden and these shareholders are paid a dividend as decided by a board of directors and top-level management.
+However, in the case of equity share capital, the company does not have a fixed repayment burden.
+The company pays these shareholders a dividend as decided by a board of directors and top-level management.
 There might be a case where equity share capital does not earn even single rupee.

-In case of liquidation of the company, the liability of equity shareholders is fixed to the extent of their share capital holding.
-Similarly, in the case of liquidation, if certain assets are left after settlement of all liabilities, it gets distributed among shareholders in proportion to their equity.
-Net equity interest can be calculated as the addition of all assets involved in a business reduced by outsiders liability and claims, also reduced by preference shareholders capital dues.
+In case of liquidation of the company, liability of equity shareholders is fixed to the extent of their share capital holding.
+Similarly, in the case of liquidation, if there are assets left after settlement of all liabilities, it gets distributed among shareholders in proportion to their equity.
+We calculate the net equity interest as the addition of all assets involved in a business reduced by outsiders liability and claims, also reduced by preference shareholders capital dues.

 Equity Interest Rates

-In the case of multinational conglomerates having a varied business and at varied locations, it is not possible for a single investor to invest in such a big company all alone.
-For the purpose of having such a conglomerate, there are different investors, organizations like FII, FDI, joint investors etc. who invest their funds in a company which in turn runs the business.
-Therefore, ownership of a company is divided into shares of small size having a fixed face(Base) value.
+In the case of multinational conglomerates having a varied business and at varied locations, a single investor can’t invest in such a big company.
+In such a case, there are different investors, organizations like FII, FDI, joint investors, etc..
+These invest their funds in a company, which in turn runs the business.
+Therefore, the division of ownership of a company is into shares of small size having a fixed face(Base) value.
 Any person having an interest in the growth potential of a company may invest in its share capital.
-Accordingly, the percentage of share capital owned by an individual in its total share capital will be described as equity interest holdings.
+Accordingly, the percentage of share capital owned by an individual in its total share capital is its equity interest holdings.

 The rate of interest being earned by such investors on their invested amount is known as the equity interest rate.
 There is no fixed amount which the company pays to an equity holder.
-Depending on the profits been earned by the organization, the percentage of it also varies from year to year.
+Depending on the profits earned by the organization, the percentage of it also varies from year to year.
 As discussed earlier, equity holders are the residuary interest holders of a company.
 Therefore, the rate of return varies according to the value of profits derived by the organization.
-The rates may be divided into various categories like total earnings, earnings distributed to equity interest holders in cash, accrued earning.
-Accordingly, a stakeholder may compare different forms of earnings as per his requirement
+The rates divide into various categories like total earnings, earnings distributed to equity interest holders in cash, accrued earning.
+Accordingly, a stakeholder may compare different forms of earnings as per his requirement.

 How Shareholders Obtain Equity Interest?

-In this case, a person can obtain equity with the consent of all other shareholders.
-Also, a person may indirectly obtain equity by investing in different mutual funds and such schemes which invest in the equity share capital of listed companies.
+In such a scenario, a person can obtain equity with the consent of all other shareholders.
+Also, a person may indirectly obtain equity by investing in different mutual funds and schemes which invest in the equity share capital of listed companies.
 Also, there are certain loan agreements that contain stated terms and conditions like in case of non-payment, the grantor may get the right to own and obtain an interest in the share capital of the company.

-Equity interest can be defined as the percentage of equity share capital been owned by an individual which gives owner voting rights in a company and also gives the right to avail participation over earnings of that organization.
+Equity interest can be defined as the percentage of equity share capital been owned by an individual.
+It gives the individual owner voting rights in a company.
+Further, it also gives the right to avail participation over the earnings of that organization.
 A company needs huge funds in running its day to day business.
-No single person has large funds to invest and take the risk in a business, accordingly, a different person invests according to their capability and form share capital of a company.
+No single person has large funds to invest and take the risk in a business; accordingly, different people invest according to their capability and form share capital of a company.